This post is also available in:

 It may happen that some irregularities are discovered in the correction (e.g. points are being miscounted or the assessment of your exam is not reproducible).
 In this case you may file an objection at the board of examiners.

 Should you have any more questions please do not hesitate to contact us.
 We will be happy to assist you in matters concerning your exams.
-Simply write us an e-mail: or visit us in the office of the student council next to the library.
+Simply write us an e-mail: or visit us in the office of the student council opposite to the Mensa.

 Your Departments Studies & Education and University Politics